FDio/csit/docs/cpta/methodology/index.rst

 are far from being distributed normally, currently we do not have a better tractable model.

+Here, "sample" should be the result of single trial measurement, with group boundaries set only at test run granularity.
+But in order to avoid detecting causes unrelated to VPP performance, the default presentation (without /new/ in URL) takes average of all trials within the run as the sample.
+Effectively, this acts as a single trial with aggregate duration.

+Performance graphs always show the run average (not all trial results).

 The group boundaries are selected based on `Minimum Description Length`_.

 Minimum Description Length